SyedAsadAbrar/revision-notes/javascript/closer-look-at-functions/currying.md

 * Multi-argument function implementation
   * When we run this, there are two `if` execution branches:
     * If passed args count is the same or more than the original function has in its definition (`func.length`) , then just pass the call to it using `func.apply`
     * Otherwise, get a partial: we don’t call `func` just yet.
-Instead, another wrapper is returned, that will re-apply `curried` providing previous arguments together with the new ones
+Instead, another wrapper is returned, that will re-apply `curried` providing previous arguments together with the new ones (while saving the arguments in the lexical environment)
   * Then, if we call it, again, we’ll get either a new partial (if not enough arguments) or, finally, the result

 ```javascript